Skip to main content

 (2) Prior to providing labor services or on-site supervision of such labor services under a public improvement project as defined in division (A)(9) of section 153.03 of the Revised Code, employers participating in the comparable program shall:

-(b) Complete all employee education required by division (B)(2)(d) of section 153.03 of the Revised Code; and
+(c) Complete all employee education required by division (B)(2)(d) of section 153.03 of the Revised Code; and

-(c) Complete all supervisor training required by division (B)(2)(e) of section 153.03 of the Revised Code.
+(d) Complete all supervisor training required by division (B)(2)(e) of section 153.03 of the Revised Code.

 (F) Progress reporting and renewal requirements.

 (2) The employer shall submit an annual report detailing program implementation and reporting annual statistics on a form provided by the bureau.
-The requirements and timeframes for completion of the annual report shall be determined by the superintendent.
+The requirements and timeframes for completion of the annual report shall be determined by the bureau.

 (b) The employer shall provide any follow-up documentation required by the bureau and shall maintain on-site statistics as required by the bureau;